 After returning to Germany from Armenia last summer I was invited to a dinner party.
 The hosts and guests were a mix of British, German and American.
 Of course I took advantage of enthralling them about my wonderful trip to Armenia.
 I described the warm hospitality of the people, the incredibly tasty food, delicious mountain … Continue reading Destination Armenia!

-I’ve been away from writing and blogging for a while, but I’m back and would like to share with you an old and fun Easter tradition shared by Armenians around the world.
+For Armenians, Easter is the most significant holiday of the year and usually involves large family gatherings where a strange ritual takes place: The Easter Egg Duel.
+I would like to share with you an old and fun Easter tradition shared by Armenians around the world.
 Maybe you would like to try it too!
-For Armenians Easter is the most significant holiday and usually involves large family gatherings where … Continue reading The Easter Egg Duel – A charming Armenian tradition
+Here’s how … Continue reading The Easter Egg Duel – A charming Armenian tradition

 Winter is a time to curl up into reflection mode – to read, to think, to dream, and to plan.
 On the other hand, it could get a little too fuzzy-warm and inward orientated.
 A vitalizing element is needed, if only in your mind.
 On that tone I invite you on a short, winter armchair journey … Continue reading Armenia in Winter